Chip Taylor: Performing and recording in the 1990s and the 21st century

 Taylor restarted his performing and recording career in 1993.

 At the 2001 South by Southwest Music Conference in Austin, Texas, Taylor met singer and violinist Carrie Rodriguez, with whom he performed and recorded Americana music for several years.
 The duo recorded Let's Leave This Town in 2002.
 They released The Trouble With Humans the following year and the critically acclaimed Red Dog Tracks in 2005.
 Each has since released successful solo albums.
 Taylor's double-CD Unglorious Hallelujah/Red Red Rose, his first solo album in five years, was quickly hailed as "a future classic" by Sonic Magazine, whose reviewer declared: "This is the best we've heard from Chip Taylor so far."
 Rodriguez's solo album, Seven Angels on a Bicycle, was released in August 2006.
 In late 2006 and early 2007, Rodriguez toured on her own but continued to perform with Taylor from time to time.
 Taylor has done a series of shows with guitarist John Platania and the young singer/fiddler Kendel Carson, and he produced both their 2007 albums.

-Taylor has performed with alt-country singer-songwriter Robbie Fulks, playing bass for Fulks's January 2004 date at the Double Door in Chicago.

-During the 21st century through 2020, Taylor has continued to perform with his band The New Ukrainians ([John Platania on electric guitar, Björn Petterson on bass, and a revolving cast of other musicians).
+During the 21st century through 2020, Taylor has continued to perform with his band The New Ukrainians (John Platania on electric guitar, Björn Petterson on bass, and a revolving cast of other musicians).
 Each concert almost always includes both "Wild Thing" and "Angel in the Morning".

 Taylor's album Yonkers, NY was a 2011 nominee for a Grammy Award for best recording package, but lost to Brothers by the Black Keys.

+In 2012, Paal Flaata released an album of only Chip Taylor songs, Wait By the Fire – Songs of Chip Taylor.

+Taylor's performance of his song "On the Radio" was featured in "Episode 8" of Season 2 of the Netflix TV series Sex Education.

+Rainy Day Records

+In 1967, Taylor, along with Al Gorgoni, formed Rainy Day Records, which was distributed by Jubilee Records.
+The label released the single "Night Owl" by the Flying Machine, a group that included James Taylor.